OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaSwitch.rst

     .. cpp:function:: OcaStatus SetPosition(OcaUint16 position)

         Sets the value of the Position property.
-The return value indicates whether the property was successfully set.

         This method has id ``4.2``.